goravel/docs/testing/getting-started.md

 #### Running Seeders

 If you wish to use [seeder](../orm/seeding.md) to populate the database during testing, you can call the `Seed` method.
 By default, the `Seed` method will execute the `DatabaseSeeder`, which should execute all of your other seeders.
-Alternatively, you pass a specific seeder struct to the `Seed` method:
+Alternatively, you can pass a specific seeder struct to the `Seed` method:

 ```go
 err := database.Seed()